OpenTranslationBible/open-bible/en-GB/43.John/md/john-03.md

 ## John 3:7

-Do not be surprised that I said to you, ‘You must be born again.’
+Do not be amazed that I said to you, ‘You must experience a new birth.’

 ## John 3:8